dekobon/flask-management-endpoints/README.md

 )
 ```

-If you would like to have custom functions that will execute on the readiness check, you can define them as follows:
+If you would like to have custom functions that will execute on the on a given check (health, readiness, version, etc),
+you can define them as follows.
 ```python
 def db_check():
     try: